chaijs/chaijs.github.io/_guides/index.md

 #### Good Practice

-Expose any global returned in the `chai.use()` in the module record as well, so it can be imported directly:
+Prefer exporting any global in the module record so it can be imported directly instead of adding it as a property in the chai object:

 ```javascript
 // An example of a good plugin: